markziemann/background/app/intro.md

 After uploading the lists, select the gene set library you want to test.
 We have sourced some popular options from [MSigDB v2023.2](https://www.gsea-msigdb.org/gsea/msigdb/human/collections.jsp).
-Then select the problem/error you would like to characterise; the options are "Background error", "FDR error" and "Both errors".
+Then select the error you would like to characterise; the options are "Background error", "FDR error" and "Both errors".

 Then click on the "Data" tab which will summarise the gene lists that have been